 Applying for an Initial J-1 Visa

-Visit US Embassy to locate the US embassy/consulate where you will apply for your visa.
-Then, refer to your specific embassy/consulate’s website for further instructions on the visa application process.
+Visit the U.S. Embassy website to locate the U.S. embassy/consulate where you will apply for your visa.
+Then, refer to your specific embassy/consulate’s website for further instructions on the J-1 visa application process.
 Each consular location operates differently, so it is important that you refer to your specific consular location for instructions.

 Nonimmigrant Visa Application

 In most circumstances, nonimmigrant visa applicants must complete the Form DS-160 Online Nonimmigrant Visa Application.
-While completing the Form DS-160, you will be required to upload your photo.
-Your photo must be in the format explained in the Photograph Requirements on the US Department of State website.
-Once you have completed the DS-160, print the application form confirmation page to bring to your interview.
+Once you have completed the DS-160, you should print the application form confirmation page to bring to your interview.
 If you have dependent family members who have received J-2 Forms DS-2019 from MUSC, each dependent family member must also complete the Form DS-160 and apply for a J-2 visa.

 Fees